 You guessed it!
 One of the most significant issues web designers face with adapting a website to several screen dimensions and orientations is the images.
 A picture is worth a thousand words.
 However, it’s useless if you can’t appreciate it.

 Web designers can use the width or max-width property to make imaged changes in size according to the dimensions of the page opening.
 They can also optimise images to make websites run faster.
-It’s wise to use a high-resolution image on a big screen and a low resolution on a small screen.
-Since phones are more lightweight technology, they need lightweight website features for the loading time.
+Using a high-resolution image on a big screen and a low resolution on a small screen is wise.
+Since phones are more lightweight, they need lightweight website features for the loading time.

 Another solution is to zoom in on images in an aesthetic way.
 Instead of keeping the whole picture, you zoom in on the image for a smaller screen.
 You can even make it so the user can move it around to see the whole thing.
 With the right photos, this becomes a fun design feature.